MiltFra/polygonise/README.md

 I've only ever had one use case but there are others I can think of:

-- generate unlimited input data for algorithms in 2D-terrain; as far as I know the algorithm manages to avoid overlapping polygons
+- generate unlimited input data for algorithms in 2D-terrain; as far as I know the package manages to avoid overlapping polygons
 - convert 2D terrain into polygons; I don't see where you'd need this, but there's probably one person out there who's done exactly that... if you read this: Hello there.
 - get objects from heatmaps (e.g. infra red images); this is probably the most useful case with a connection to the real world... yet, I think the first one is more likely